Initial campaign of the War of the Breton Succession: French offensive

 In late September the French gathered a 7,000-strong army together with a strong force of siege artillery at Angers, 80 km east of the Brittany border, to enforce Charles's claim.
-This was commanded by Philip's eldest son, John, Duke of Normandy, although Philip, nervous and half-hearted about resorting to armed force, allocated minders to oversee him and issued strict instructions.
+This was commanded by Philip's eldest son, John, Duke of Normandy (future King John II), although Philip, nervous and half-hearted about resorting to armed force, allocated minders to oversee him and issued strict instructions.
 John of Montfort in turn garrisoned the Breton towns and fortifications he controlled.
 In early October Charles of Blois led the advance guard of the French army along the Loire valley as far as Champtoceaux and laid siege to it, starting the Breton Civil War.
 The rest of the army followed a few days later.
 John was heavily outnumbered but boldly advanced with a small force to a fortified outpost at L'Humeau, 5 km west of Champtoceaux.
 Unknown to John, L'Humeau had already fallen to the French and Charles of Blois was there.
 When John arrived he almost captured Charles, who escaped with most of the garrison to a fortified tower and barricaded himself in.
 After two days of fierce fighting, with many casualties on each side, John was driven off by the much larger French force and the tower relieved.
 By the end of the month Champtoceaux had capitulated to the French.

 John of Montfort retreated to Nantes and within a few days the French army was encamped outside the walls.
 The French were unable to besiege or even effectively blockade the town.
 Instead they stormed the outlying castles loyal to John and executed the prisoners taken in sight of the town walls to terrorise the populace.
 The speed of the French advance cut off John from his main field force, which was concentrated around Saint-Renan in the far west of Brittany waiting for English reinforcements.
 John repeatedly led sorties against the besiegers, using the small force he had with him and the town militia.
 These met with little success and suffered heavy casualties.
 Less than a week after the French arrived, and after one such attack led to the deaths of many of a large force of townsmen who had accompanied John, a town assembly insisted that he open negotiations for a capitulation.
 John personally surrendered to John of Normandy on 2 November, and Charles of Blois entered Nantes, to be celebrated as the rightful duke.